On Split-State Quantum Tamper Detection and Non-Malleability: Our Techniques

 The natural decoding algorithm takes all pairs of shares $(L_i, R_i)$ within an authorized set of parties, recovers $M_i\leftarrow \Dec(L_i, R_i)$, and then uses the reconstruction algorithm for the secret sharing scheme to recover the message $m$.
 By instantiating this compiler using different choices of the underlying bipartite coding scheme (strong seeded extractors or non-malleable extractors), they construct secret sharing schemes satisfying different properties (leakage resilience or non-malleability).

+We refer the reader to \cref{fig:tdss-compiler1} for a description of our compiler.
 The most technical part of our work is to find a choice of $\Enc_\triangle$ which guarantees a local version of tamper detection for the shares in the gadget, and can be combined with the leakage-resilience of the underlying secret sharing scheme to ensure tamper detection of the actual message.
 We motivate this challenge and our choice of $\Enc_\triangle$ below.\\